digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 ### Deposit

 > ❓I still have reservations about this name - it's a deposit when you're building something up for the first time, but is that still a sensible thing to call it later?
+Working files, working set, etc.

 A working set of files in S3, which will become a DigitalObject, or is used for updating a DigitalObject.
 API users ask the Preservation API to create a Deposit, which returns an identifier and a working area in S3 (a key under which to assemble files).